 The DSL should report concerns that a child may be at risk of radicalisation or involvement in terrorism, use the Prevent referral form to refer cases by e-mail to preventreferrals@surrey.pnn.police.uk.

 If the matter is urgent then Police must be contacted by dialling 999.
-In cases where further advice from the Police is sought dial 101 or 01483 632982 and ask to speak to the Prevent Supervisor for Surrey.
-The DfE has also set up a dedicated telephone helpline for staff and Governors/Proprietor/ Management committee to raise concerns around Prevent (020 7340 7264).
+In cases where further advice from the Police is sought dial 101 or 07795043842 and ask to speak to the Prevent Supervisor for Surrey.

+There is a dedicated telephone helpline 0800 0113764 for staff and Governors/Proprietor/Management committee to raise concerns around Prevent.